top of page

 Research Topics

-The significance of this work is to develop methodologies for radiation hardness testing of microelectronics.
-This methodology includes understanding of device physics and irradiation sources, as well as utilization of irradiation facilities and dosimetry of irradiated microelectronics.
-The methodology necessarily incorporates design of testing procedures, development of experimental setups including microelectronic measurements, and performing statistical analysis of device radiation effects data.
-It also uses multiple radiation sources on the University of Utah campus.
-Simulations and modeling are important to understand the induced radiation effects at the component level.
+The significance of this work is to develop methodologies for radiation hardness testing of microelectronics, semiconductors, materials, mechanical and electrical devices, and systems.
+This methodology includes understanding of device physics, irradiation sources, operational environments, utilization of irradiation facilities, dosimetry, and simulations and modeling for various aspects of work.
+Our projects incorporate design of testing procedures, development of experimental setups including microelectronic measurements, and performing statistical analysis and utilizes multiple radiation sources on the University of Utah campus as well as other sources.
+Our group has successfully executed many projects under this umbrella, thus a broad and overarching summary of the work is presented above.

 Upgrade of UU TRIGA Reactor Cooling System